simongog/sdsl-lite/benchmark/document_retrieval/README.md

   Command `make timing` will download the small test cases, compile executables, build the indexes, run the queries, and generate a report.
-The benchmark run 5 minutes and 40 seconds (without download the files) and generated [this report on my machine][RES].
+The benchmark run 5 minutes and 40 seconds (without downloading the files) and generated [this report on my machine][RES].

 ## Customization of the benchmark